 A shareholder can vote for all of the nominees, vote for some of them and withhold for others, or withhold for all of them.
-Unless otherwise instructed, the Management Representatives named in the enclosed Form of Proxy intend to vote FOR the setting of the number of directors at five and vote FOR the election of each of the nominees whose names are set forth below.
+Unless otherwise instructed, the Management Representatives named in the enclosed

+Form of Proxy intend to vote FOR the setting of the number of directors at five and vote FOR the election of each of the nominees whose names are set forth below.

-The Board adopted a policy on majority voting in April 2012 and amended such policy in March 2014 and April 2017.
+The Board has adopted a policy on majority voting.
 If, in an uncontested election of directors, a nominee is not elected by at least a majority (50% + 1 vote) of the votes cast with respect to their election, they will immediately tender to the Board their resignation as a director.
-The Corporate Governance and Nominating Committee of the Board will then consider the circumstances surrounding the resignation and the director's ability to continue to serve effectively as member of the Board, and then make a recommendation to the Board as to whether the Board should accept the director's resignation.
-A director who tenders a resignation shall not participate in any meeting of the Committee or the Board with respect to such resignation.
+The Corporate Governance and Nominating Committee of the Board will then consider the circumstances surrounding the resignation and the director's ability to continue to serve effectively as member of the Board and then make a recommendation to the Board as to whether the Board should accept the director's resignation.
+A director who tenders a resignation shall not participate in any meeting of the Committee or the Board with respect to their resignation.
 The Board will then determine whether or not to accept the resignation within 90 days after the date of the relevant shareholders' meeting.
 Absent exceptional circumstances, the Board will accept the resignation.
 The Corporation will promptly issue a news release with the Board's decision.
 If the Board determines not to accept a resignation, the news release will fully state the reasons for that decision.

-Pursuant to the Corporation's Articles, nominations by shareholders for the election of directors at the Meeting (other than nominations by shareholders pursuant to a shareholder proposal or a requisitioned meeting) are to be received by the Corporation on or before May 18, 2024.
+Pursuant to the Corporation's Articles, nominations by shareholders for the election of directors at the Meeting (other than nominations by shareholders pursuant to a shareholder proposal or a requisitioned meeting) are to be received by the Corporation on or before May 17, 2025.
 To date, no such nominations have been received by the Corporation.

 The following table sets forth certain information with respect to each of the persons proposed to be nominated for election as a director (a "proposed director") as of the date hereof.
-For additional information regarding compensation, options, current directorships and attendance at Board meetings in 2023, please see "Statement of Executive Compensation - Director Compensation" and "Statement of Corporate Governance Practices - Other Directorships" and "Attendance at Meetings".
+For additional information regarding compensation, options, current directorships and attendance at Board meetings in 2024, please see "Statement of Executive Compensation - Director Compensation" and "Statement of Corporate Governance Practices - Other Directorships" and "Attendance at Meetings".

-Name, Province/State and Country of Residence Position held with the Corporation Principal Occupation Director Since Number of Voting Securities Owned or Controlled (1) Tina Woodside-Shaw (2) Ontario, Canada Chair and Director Partner, Gowling WLG (Canada) LLP (law firm) September 28, 2006 (Incorporation) 987,257 Laurent Arnoux (4) Marrakech, Morocco Director Independent Consultant / Director for international investment companies & Hedge Funds June 16, 2022 - Antonio Canton (4) Dubai, United Arab Emirates President, Chief Executive Officer and Director Independent Consultant for international companies in digital marketing, finance and real estate June 4, 2010 43,364,714 Victor René Dario (3)(4) Zurich, Switzerland Director Divisional Head Corporate Finance, CGZ Consulting Group Zurich Inc. (consulting company) May 20, 2015 250,000 Philippe Etienne Jouard Luxembourg, Luxembourg Nominee for Director Managing Partner, CELAH Capital (investment banking and corporate finance consultants) N/A -
+Name, Province/State and Country of Residence Position held with the Corporation Principal Occupation Director Since Number of Voting Securities Owned or Controlled (1) Tina Woodside-Shaw (2)(3) Ontario, Canada Chair and Director Partner, Gowling WLG (Canada) LLP (law firm) September 28, 2006 (Incorporation) 987,257 Laurent Arnoux ^{(3) (4)} Marrakech, Morocco Director Independent Consultant / Director for international investment companies & Hedge Funds June 16, 2022 - Antonio Canton Dubai, United Arab Emirates President, Chief Executive Officer and Director Independent Consultant for international companies in digital marketing, finance and real estate June 4, 2010 44,998,048 Victor René Dario (2)(4) Zurich, Switzerland Director Divisional Head Corporate Finance, CGZ Consulting Group Zurich Inc. (consulting company) May 20, 2015 250,000 Philippe Etienne Jouard (3)(4) Luxembourg, Luxembourg Director Managing Partner, CELAH Capital (investment banking and corporate finance consultants) June 17, 2024 -